jonnor/ESC-CNN-microcontroller/report/report.md

 This accounts for potential variations in number of MACC/second for different models, which would be ignored if only relying on the theoretical MACC number.

-Finally the trained models were tested running on the microcontrollers using live audio on the microphone.
+Finally, the trained models were tested running on the microcontrollers using live audio on the microphone.
-The on-device test used example code from the ST FP-SENSING1[@FP-AI-SENSING1] function pack as a base, with modifications made to send the model predictions out over USB.
+The on-device test used the example code from the ST FP-SENSING1[@FP-AI-SENSING1] function pack as a base, with modifications made to send the model predictions out over USB.
-The example code unfortunately only supports mel-spectrogram preprocessing with 16 kHz sample-rate, 30 filters and 1024 samples FFT window with 512 hops, using max-normalization for the analysis windows.
+The example code unfortunately only supports Mel-spectrogram preprocessing with 16 kHz sample-rate, 30 filters and 1024 samples FFT window with 512 hops, using max-normalization for the analysis windows.
 Therefore a Strided-DS model was trained on fold 1-8 to match these feature settings.

 The on-device testing was done ad-hoc with a few samples from Freesound.org, as a sanity-check that the model remained functional when ran on the microcontroller.
-No systematic measurements of the performance was performed.
+No systematic measurement of the performance was performed.

 \newpage
 # Results